 This signature section is legally binding.
 In it, the applicants verify that the information provided in the mortgage loan application is true and correct, and acknowledge that the lender may verify the information provided.

 Section X: Information for government monitoring purposes

 The final section of the mortgage application is optional demographic information to be provided to government agencies.
 If you choose to participate, you’ll be asked to identify your race, gender and ethnicity so that the government can verify the lender’s compliance with fair housing laws.

+In addition, find out about the length of the rate-lock period, and whether you will need to pay additional points or fees to receive the quoted rate.
 There are typically 30-, 45- and 60-day rate locks that guarantee your rate for the specified time.
 It’s important to make sure that the lock period is long enough to allow you to close on the property.